Jakex-123/DevLinks/README.md

 4. **Start adding links:** Click the "Add Link" button to add a new link to your profile.

 5. **Explore your links:** Navigate to your profile page to view and manage your added links.

-6. **Share your links:** Share your profile link with others so they can view your curated collection.

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues or pull requests.

-1. **Fork the repository:** Create a fork of the project on your GitHub account.

-2. **Create a branch:** Create a new branch for your changes.

-3. **Make your changes:** Implement your changes and ensure they follow existing coding standards.

-4. **Submit a pull request:** Submit a pull request to the original repository, providing a clear description of your changes.

 ## License